defendtheweb/hackthis.co.uk/README.md

 * Create a min folder in both `html/css` and `html/js` and set their access to 777
 * Create a users folder in `files/uploads` and set it's access to 777
 * Check persmissions are set to 777 on both `files/cache` and `files/log`
+* `?generate` is required on any new page or after css/js changes to updated cache

 ## Longer instructions (Ubuntu)
 Install Apache, PHP, MySQL and required libraries